-Member of Russell Bedford International - with affiliated offices worldwide Liability limited by a scheme approved under Professional Standards Legislation
+Member of Russell Bedford International, a global network of independent professional services firms.
+Liability is limited under a Scheme approved under Professional Standards Legislation.

 Corporate Governance

 The Directors of Cyclopharm are responsible for the corporate governance of the Cyclopharm Group ("Cyclopharm" or the "Company").
 The Board guides and monitors the business and affairs of the Company on behalf of the Shareholders by whom they are elected and to whom they are accountable.